MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a new partial page for the city population
+1. Add a partial view
-2. Use the partial page using an HTML helper
+2. Use the partial view in the **ShowDataForCity** view
+3. Run the application